Urbana (conference): 2010s

 Urbana 12 speakers included Calisto Odede, David Platt, Chai Ling, Daniel Bourdanne, Ziel Machado, Geri Rodman, Terry LeBlanc, and featured a performance by Andy Mineo.
 Sandra Maria Van Opstal led worship again with a focus on the integration of multiethnic worship and mission.
 Urbana 12 also partnered with World Vision to include a Caregiver Kit Build: the 15,000 attendees assembled 32,000 Caregiver Kits which were then shipped to volunteer caregivers who work with AIDS patients in Swaziland and other African countries.

-Urbana 15’s theme was “Find Your Life” and focused on the book of Matthew.
-Speakers included Francis Chan, David Platt, Evelyne Reisacher, Michelle Higgins, MaryKate Morse, Allan Matamoros, and Christena Cleveland.
-Worship was directed by Erna Kim Hackett.

-"Faithful Witness” was the theme of Urbana 18, taken from the book of Revelation, and speakers included René Breuel, John Inazu, Dominique Gilliard, Beth Paz, and Anne Zaki.
-Worship was directed by Eric Lige.

-2020s

-Urbana 21 was postponed a year due to the COVID-19 pandemic.
-Urbana 22 took place in Indianapolis, IN with the theme of “Rise Up” and a focus on the book of Acts.
-Speakers included Bishop Claude Alexander, Alexia Salvatierra, Michele Lee, James Choung, Alejandra Ortiz, Michael Oh, and Richmond Wandera.

-Urbana 25 will take place from December 28, 2025 through New Year’s Eve in Phoenix, Arizona.